Avatarchik/Unity_Facia_SDK/README.md

 # Unity_Facia_SDK
-Easily bring the value of the expression captured by the TrueDepth camera into the Unity runtime with WebSocket.
+An asset that allows you to get the value of the expression acquired by the iPhone TrueDepth camera as json data on Unity (PC).

 ![Imgur](https://i.imgur.com/Opprsx1.png)